Just because it's autumn it doesn't mean your adventures have to stop. Our Autumn Microadventure was night on a hill, and we saw some amazing sights.

 17:30 - Sun Starts Setting (already!)

-The storm clouds parted and the sun’s rays lit up the countryside.
+storm clouds parted, and the sun's rays lit up the countryside

-storm clouds parted and the sun’s rays lit up the countryside
+The storm clouds parted, and the sun's rays lit up the countryside.
+It was spectacular.

 18:00 - Making Camp

-Technically wild camping is illegal in most parts of the UK (Scotland and Dartmoor are exceptions), though there are some places where it is tolerated if you abide by some simple rules.
+Technically wild camping is illegal in most parts of the UK (Scotland and Dartmoor are exceptions), though some places are where it is tolerated if you abide by some simple rules.

-We knew the land owners who had kindly gave us permission for us to wild camp on their land.
+We knew the landowners who had kindly permitted us to wild camp.

-We decided to take a spot higher up the hill where we could take in the views.
-This turned out to be a good decision, but did mean there were no trees to attach our tarp shelter to.
+We decided to take a spot higher up the hill for the views.
+This was a good decision, but it did mean there were no trees to attach our tarp shelter to.

 18:30 - Sunset